Crucible Bench Square Mk. II look

-The Bench Square is great for checking a board’s edge when planing joints for a panel glue-up.
 The tool’s square end is nice for marking crosscuts (with a pencil or knife).
 And the built-in angles can be used to check sawn miters for accuracy and even set the tilt of your table saw’s blade.

-The originals were made from one piece of walnut, so they were fragile and tended to go out of square because of wood movement.
+The antique originals were typically made from one piece of walnut, so they were fragile and tended to go out of square because of wood movement.
 Our version has a blade that is made from 1/4” Baltic birch that is laser cut so it’s dead-nuts accurate, immune to wood movement and has no short grain.
 Then it is joined to a maple stock that is machined for a perfect fit.

 After assembly, the Bench Square is trued up on machinery to ensure the 45° and 90° are perfect enough for woodworking.
 The tool is supplied without a finish, like most wooden bench tools.

 As always, all our tools are made in the U.S.A.
+This square's parts are made in Ohio and assembled in Kentucky.